syncfusion-content/flutter-docs/Flutter/barcode/barcode-customization.md

 Both the one dimensional and the two dimensional symbology support the `module` property.
 The property is used to define the size of the smallest line or dot of the barcode.

-For one dimensional barcode, if this property is not set, the size of the smallest line of the barcode is calculated based on the available width and total number of bars for the provided input value.
-The barcode takes full available height as its height.
+For one dimensional barcode, if this property is not set, the size of the smallest bar line is determined depending on the width available.

 The following code snippet shows the one dimensional barcode with `module` property,